-In the 1960s, the public demand expanded from mobility and affordability, to looking for larger trailers or mobile homes with more amenities.
+In the 1960s, the public demand expanded from mobility and affordability, to looking for larger mobile homes with more amenities.
 The new mobile homes were bigger and started to look more like traditional homes while still being cost efficient and mobile.
 In 1974 Congress passed the National Mobile Home Construction and Safety Standards Act, which were soon followed by the HUD Code.
 The HUD Code went into effect in 1976, and the Housing Act of 1980 mandated that the term “manufactured” be used in place of “mobile” in all federal laws and literature that referenced homes built after 1976.
 The new terminology gave rise to an advance era of homes due to these homes being built to new safety standards.

-Modern manufactured homes are extremely different than the mobile homes built prior to 1976.
+Modern manufactured homes are extremely different from the mobile homes built prior to 1976.
 Manufactured homes are generally built in three standard sizes—single wide, double wide and triple wide.
 They are built entirely inside home building facilities that are climate controlled to avoid weather delays and almost always have lots of customizable options such as types of flooring, cabinetry and exterior finish, just to name a few.
 Each Clayton Built® home is internally inspected multiple times throughout various phases of construction to confirm proper construction and quality.

 If the home is placed on blocks or metal piers, skirting can be added to customize the home to your liking.
 Manufactured homes can also be placed on a permanent foundation or on a basement—just like a site-built home.
 Manufactured homes can usually be relocated, however, will probably require the help of a contractor that specializes in manufactured home set up and delivery.